QuanchaoSong/PyScript-intro/README.md

 </body>
 ```

-In the above example, we are telling `pyscript` that, we want to use 2 packages: `numpy` and `matplotlib`, and `pyscript` will then go to download these 2 packages along with their dependencies.
+In the above example, we tell `pyscript` that we want to use two packages: `numpy` and `matplotlib`, and `pyscript` will then go to download these two packages along with their dependencies.

-In addition, we can also import some Python files here as modules, or files of whatever kind.
-For example, we have a `test_pyscript.py` at the same folder with `index.html`, we can import it like this:
+We can also import some Python files here as modules, or files of any kind.
+For example, if we have a `test_pyscript.py` in the same folder as `index.html`, we can import it like this:

 ```html
 <py-config>